exelynt-learning-platform/second-round-assignm-final-12852-lawanya/README.md

 ## 📌 Project Description

 This project is a backend system for an e-commerce platform built using Spring Boot.
-It provides APIs for user authentication, product management, cart operations, order processing, and payment integration.
+It provides REST APIs for user authentication, product management, cart operations, order processing, and payment integration.

 ---